Estela-48/UC5-26-1M/Exercicio-Ingles-aula2.md

-1- My brother is tired.
+1- My brother is tired - My brother isn't tired.

-2- They are at schoOl.
+2- They are at school - They aren't ate school.

-3- I am very happy today.
+3- I am very happy today - I am not very happy today.

-4- My dog is sleeping.
+4- My dog is sleeping - My dog isn't sleeping.

-5- Me is ready for the teste.
+5- We are ready for the teste - We aren't ready for the teste.

 6- You are my bets friend.

-7- The children is playing outside.
+7- The children are playing outside.

 8- I am from Brazil.